franzmart/Capstone-1---Initial-Report-and-EDA/README.md

 Now that we have our autoregressive model with the significant predictors, we move on with the models.

 **ML model**
 We prepared the train and test datasets from the electricity dataset.
-Since we are trying to forecast a price, the best selection is an autoregressive model.
+Since we are trying to forecast a price, the best model selection is an autoregressive model.
 Therefore, we calibrated a Ramdon Forest Autoregressive Model with GridSearchCV and applied to the train dataset.
+We will measure his precion based on the RMSE.

 The optimal parameters for the model were: 'max_depth': None, 'min_samples_leaf': 2, and 'min_samples_split': 5.